Lee Sin Build Guide by Fruity28

 If your gonna call your jungle over to gank him, try to do he before he receives his ultimate Noxious Trap.
 It makes him annoyingly hard to gank.

-This lane match up is quite like Fioras except its even easier.
+This lane match up is quite like Fioras except its MUCH easier.
 Max your Resonating Strike unless hes stacking armor.
 If hes stacking armor max Tempest

 Try to bully him so he has to use his rage to heal with Bloodlust.